 My point is – always be ready and willing to work on new data science techniques.
 This is one of the fastest-growing fields in the industry and we as data scientists need to grow along with it.

-So, let’s check out seven data science GitHub projects that were created in August 2019.
+So, let’s check out 7 data science GitHub projects that can help you upskill your knowledge.
 As always, I have kept the domain broad to include projects from machine learning to reinforcement learning.

 And if you have come across any library that isn’t on this list, let the community know in the comments section below this article!